ruocensong/TRGN_Assignment4/README.md

 # TRGN_Assignment4

 *The program called ensg2hugo.py that takes a comma-delimited file as an argument and a column number as an input, and print a file where the Ensembl gene name has become a HUGO name.*
+The result will change the COLUMN into "gene_name".

 ## Download the file